 - Truckee River Whitewater Park at Wingfield Park - Ramped access to the river is available at Barbara Bennett Park and at Wingfield Park.

 - Fitness Center - Universal fitness equipment is available at the fitness center at the Evelyn Mount Northeast Community Center.
-This equipment was made possible through a donation from the Odyssey Foundation and the State of Nevada Department of Employment, Training and Rehabilitation.
+This equipment was made possible through grants from the Department of Veterans Affairs and Craig H. Neilson Foundation.